vechain/docs/connex/api.md

 + `dependsOn` - `string|null`: ID of the transaction which the current transaction depends (bytes32)
 + `size` - `number`: Byte size of the transaction that is RLP encoded
 + `meta` - [Thor.Transaction.Meta](#thor-transaction-meta)

-### Thor.Clause

-+ `to` - `string|null`: The destination address of the message, null for a contract-creation transaction
-+ `value`- `string|number`: The value, with a unit of `wei`, transferred through the transaction.
-Specifically, it plays the role of endowment when the transaction is contract-creation type
-+ `data` - `string`: Either the [ABI byte string](http://solidity.readthedocs.io/en/latest/abi-spec.html) containing the data of the function call on a contract or the initialization code of a contract-creation transaction

 ### Thor.Transaction.Meta